Mitch McConnell Says He Would Confirm Supreme Court Justice This Year, Breaking Rule He Set For Barack Obama

 “If you’re asking me a hypothetical… we would fill it,” McConnell said.

-The Kentucky Republican claimed that in 2016, he was only arguing that a vacancy should not be filled in an election year if the opposing party has control of the U.S. Senate.
+The Kentucky Republican claimed that in 2016, he was only arguing that a vacancy should not be filled in an election year if the opposing party had control of the U.S. Senate.

 “Let me remind you what I said in 2016.
 I said you’d have to go back to the 1880s to find the last time a vacancy on the Supreme Court occurring during a presidential election year was confirmed by a Senate of a different party than the President.
 That was the situation in 2016.
 That would not be the situation in 2020,” McConnell said.